This page about living with gout was last reviewed, or updated, on 13 July 2013.

 The febuxostat (Uloric, Adenuric, Feburic) research, - allopurinol was also tested - showed that although uric acid can be reduced below 6.0 mg/dL in many cases in a fortnight, the end of gout attacks takes much longer.
 In the research it took 24 weeks for around 65% of cases, up to a year in about 94% of cases, and two years in over 95% of cases.
 These were people who managed to stay on the medication.
 Read more here.

 LEARN ABOUT GOUT - IT WILL PAY DIVIDEND$

 The more you know, the more it will help you get the best gout treatment.
 Your chances of beating gout improve if you know all the options and if you understand the reasons why you do what you have to do.
 And you'll be involved in more knowledgeable discussions with your doctor.
 In fact if you're not dealing with a rheumatologist but a GP/PCP, and if you spend an hour a day studying gout, you'll come to learn more about it than your GP/PCP.
 (He/she after all has to deal with hundreds of medical problems).

 The 2010 Gout Attitudes Patients survey of 1,000 U.S. gout sufferers living with gout learnt that 2/3 of these gout patients thought the condition is not taken seriously, but half did not know an excess of uric acid is the fundamental cause of gout in most cases.

 Related topics.
-You also might enjoy:
+You might enjoy